Param-Harrison/kidzode/public/courses/foundation/superhero-generator/lesson01.md

+## Welcome to Superhero Generator! 🦸‍♂️
+What's your secret identity?
+We're going to build a tool that generates thousands of awesome superhero names!

 # Super Parts 🦸‍♀️

 To make a superhero name, we need some super words!
 We'll use two lists to store different parts of the name.